Deposit Bank (Glasgow, KY)

 Cause Details

-After exhausting available funds due to the run spurred by the rumor, the bank suspended payments and made an assignment.
+After the run provoked by the rumor, the bank suspended payment and made an assignment.

 Newspaper Excerpt